Свяжитесь с нами

 - Addresses both over and under design and engineering

-Setting up a pre-compliance EMC testing site
+Setting up a pre-compliance EMC test lab

 When selecting a test site, rural areas, conference rooms, and basements are good options because they minimize external signals that might mask the DUT emission levels you are trying to measure.
 Other considerations for improving accuracy include having a good ground plane and reducing the number of reflective objects around the test area.

 The goal of EMC pre-compliance testing is to mimic the compliance test set up within an acceptable margin to uncover potential problems and reduce risk of failure prior to the expensive compliance test.
 EMC pre-compliance testing typically involves: